 Archive for September 1st, 2008

-It was a really strong move of Holywell head teacher, Mahrukh Mistry, to pair up the complementary ideas and concepts of Pie, in the morning, and myself in the afternoon.
+It was a really strong move of Holywell head teacher, Mahrukh Mistry, to pair up the complementary ideas and concepts of Pie, in the morning, and ourselves in the afternoon.

 Pie investigated the power of story telling and this led beautifully in to discovering ways of stimulating writing by using virtual landscapes (and a lot more!)